remla25-team6/operation/docs/deployment.md

 ### model-service
 The model-service handles the processing of data.
 It too is designed to handle canary versions, allowing for flexibility in deployment.

-### prometheus & grafana
+### prometheus
 Prometheus is used for monitoring the application, collecting metrics, and providing insights into the performance of the deployed services.
+It also evaluates alert rules and can trigger alerts when certain conditions are met.

+### grafana
-Grafana is used to visualize these metrics, allowing for easy monitoring and analysis.
+Grafana is used to visualize the metrics collected by Prometheus, allowing for easy monitoring and analysis.
+The dashboard shows the following:
+- Application start time
+- Stored responses (by sentiment)
+- Inference latency Histogram (by sentiment)
+- Inference Request Rate (by sentiment)

 ### istio ingress gateway
 The Istio Ingress Gateway is responsible for managing incoming traffic to the application.
 It routes requests to the appropriate services based on 90/10 splitting rules, enabling canary deployments.

 ## Kubernetes Architecture Overview

+The diagram below illustrates the high-level architecture of the Kubernetes cluster used in this deployment.
+The architecture is divided into two main types of nodes: the **Control Node** and the **Worker Nodes**.

+- **Control Node:**
+  The control node manages the overall state of the cluster and runs several key components:
+  - **API Server:** The central management entity that receives commands from `kubectl` or other clients and interacts with all other control plane components.
+  - **etcd:** A distributed key-value store that holds all cluster data and configuration.
+  - **Scheduler (sched):** Assigns newly created pods to worker nodes based on resource availability and other constraints.
+  - **Controller Manager:** Ensures the desired state of the cluster is maintained by managing controllers that handle tasks like node management, replication, and endpoints.

+- **Worker Nodes:**
+  Worker nodes are responsible for running application workloads.
+Each worker node runs:
+  - **kubelet:** An agent that communicates with the control plane and ensures containers are running as expected.
+  - **Pods:** The smallest deployable units in Kubernetes, which in this deployment include:
+    - **app Pod:** Runs the main application, with an Istio sidecar for service mesh capabilities.
+    - **model service Pod:** Runs the model service, also with an Istio sidecar.
+  - **Istio Sidecar:** A proxy container injected into each pod to enable advanced networking features to handle traffic splitting and routing.

 ![Kubernetes Architecture Overview](./images/kubernetes-architecture.png)

-The general structure of the Kubernetes deployment is as follows:

-- `control node` - The control node manages the Kubernetes cluster and orchestrates the deployment of applications.
-- `worker node 1` - The worker node runs the application pods and handles the actual processing of requests.
-- `worker node 2` - Another worker node that can run additional application pods for load balancing and redundancy.

-Both worker nodes run the app and model-service pods.
-An istio ingress gateway is deployed to manage incoming traffic and route it to the appropriate services.

 ## Sequence Diagram